The following module discusses reliability and validity in qualitative research, with an emphasis on establishing credibility and transferability.

 - Define and reliability and validity in qualitative research

 - List strategies used by researchers to improve reliability and validity

 Qualitative research is based on subjective, interpretive, and contextual data, making the findings are more likely to be scrutinized and questioned.
 Therefore, it is critical that researchers take steps to ensure the reliability and validity of their research findings.
 The findings must be believable, consistent, applicable, and credible if they are to be useful to readers and other researchers.

 Reliability refers to consistency with which the research will produce the same results if repeated.
 Validity refers to accuracy or correctness of the findings.
 The following video provides an excellent introductory overview to reliability and validity, including an explanation of terms and specific examples.

 Qualitative research has become increasingly popular in the past two decades.
 Therefore, much time has been spent reviewing ways to judge the reliability and validity of qualitative research findings.
-In order to withstand the scrutiny, researchers should spend time giving serious consideration to the following four aspects:
+To withstand the scrutiny, researchers should spend time giving serious consideration to the following four aspects: